simhayn/basil_mapping/README.md

 - **Student**: Nataly Yakobov
 - **University**: Bar Ilan University
 - **Department**: Ecology
-- **Advisor**: Professor Yigal Cohen
 - **Year**: 2021
 - **Traits Studied**: Downy Mildew and Fusarium resistance, Cold tolerance, Anthocyanin accumulation (Red Color Intensity) on Leaves, Stems and Flowers, in Young and mature plants in Greenhouse or Field environments.

-## Installation
-To get started with the analysis, you'll need to install the necessary R packages.
-Make sure you have R and RStudio installed on your system.

 **Clone the repository:**
     ```bash